These days

 Paul Rabinowitz

-Paul Rabinowitz is an author, screenwriter, photographer, and founder of ARTS By The People.
-He is the author of 4 books.
-Rabinowitz’s photography, prose and poetry appear in magazines and journals including The Sun Magazine, New World Writing, Arcturus-Chicago Review Of Books, Evening Street Press, The Montreal Review, Stone Poetry Quarterly, Burningword, and elsewhere.
-Rabinowitz was a featured artist in Nailed Magazine in 2020, Mud Season Review in 2022, Apricity Press in 2023, Rappahannock Review in 2024 and The Woven Tale Press in 2025.
-His photo series Limited Light was nominated for Best of the Net in 2021.
-Rabinowitz’s poems and fiction are the inspiration for 8 award winning experimental films, including Best Experimental Short at Cannes, Venice Independent Film Festival, and others.
+Paul Rabinowitz is a novelist, screenwriter, poet, photographer and founder of ARTS By The People.
+His works appear in The Sun Magazine, New World Writing, Burningword, Evening Street Press, The Montreal Review and elsewhere.
+Rabinowitz was a featured artist in Nailed Magazine in 2020, Mud Season Review in 2022, Apricity in 2023 and Rappahannock Review in 2024.
+He is the author of 5 books including The Clay Urn, Confluence, Limited Light, Grand Street, Revisited and truth, love & the lines in between.
+Rabinowitz’s poems and fiction are the inspiration for 8 award winning experimental films, including Best Experimental Short at Cannes, Venice Shorts Film Festival, RevolutionME, Oregon Short Film Festival and The Paris Film Festival.